dgulacsy/pollynesia/README.md

 ## Setup
 1. Clone this GitHub repository
 2. Install Docker
+3. Create a free IPstack API key at https://ipstack.com/product.
-3. Go to the cloned repository (the directory where the Dockerfile is), create a `.env` file
+4. Go to the cloned repository (the directory where the Dockerfile is), create a `.env` file
-4. Add your IPstack API key and save.
+5. Add your IPstack API key and save.
+(Required to fill in location form field based on the client's IP address)
   ```
   IPSTACK_API_KEY=YOUR_API_KEY
   ```